How to Get Your Life Together: 21 Tips to Make '21 YOUR Year

 So I’m curious, are you going to make 2021 your year for ACTION or is this just going to be another year of wasted resolutions?

-Girl I believe in you!
-And if you didn’t already start on any of the steps outlined earlier, then make the first step you take for 2021 be signing up for the 30 day guide on How to Adult: Get Off the Hot Mess Express where I'll be diving even deeper into many of the topics we discussed in this blog post.
-If you found this helpful, imagine how much more value you'd get out of a 30 day course!
+If you didn’t already start on any of the steps outlined earlier, then make the first step you take for 2021 be signing up for our How to Adult Course where I'll be diving even deeper into many of the topics we discussed in this blog post.
+If you found this helpful, imagine how much more value you'd get out of a 30-day intensive!
+What have you got to lose?
+Check it out and see if it would be the right fit for you by clicking here to learn more.

-Are you feeling excited to get this year on a roll and finally get your life together?!
+Are you feeling excited to get this year on a roll and finally get your life together?
+I believe in you girlfriend!

 What did you learn from these 21 no-nonsense tips?
 Are there any activities that you need to go back and reference to work on now?
 Is there one particular idea on this list that really resonated with you, or anything that you would add?
 Let me know below.